 The basic operations are done in full storage and double precision.
 Operations with other formats and precision are obtained by conversions.
-Computing of eigenvalues/eignevectors and general matrix lapack90r.f90 - Part of LAPACK denseop.f90 - Interfaces, subroutines, functions and conversion codes.
+Computing of eigenvalues/eignevectors and general matrix operations use parts of LAPACK subroutines as converted by Alan Miller.
+These subroutines may contain many more functionality than necessary and may be trimmed to reduce size of the object code.